tkyaaronRM/tkyaaronRM.github.io/index.md

 In 2024, I was proud to receive Gold Awards at both the Singapore Raffles Music Festival and the SMTA Performers' Festival & Chamber Music Competition.
 I’ve also had the chance to take part in some international competitions.
 In 2024, I won First Prize in the International Music Competition Oxford “Grand Prize Virtuoso” (Junior Category), and in 2025, I received First Prize in the American Protégé International Piano & Strings Competition.
 I was also awarded Second Prize in The New York Classical Music Competition for Violin (Young Performers II category), and no First Prize was given in that category that year.

+### Highlights of Performances
+I love performing with like-minded friends and have taken part in many public recitals, sharing my music with different audiences.
+One of my most memorable performances was at the Bach in the Subway event, where I played a piano solo and also performed the Bach Double Concerto with a mini-ensemble.

+Recently, I started exploring chamber music and had my first public performance in January 2025, where I played the first movement of the Borodin String Quartet.
+It was a wonderful experience, and I was fascinated by how four different instruments, each playing its own part, could come together to create such beautiful, harmonious music.

+I’m also currently working with Alexandra Hospital to organise a performance in July 2025 for the staff and patients.
+The program will include a mix of solo and chamber pieces, featuring both classical works and some familiar, well-loved tunes.

+### String Ensemble

+I was first accepted into the NYPS String Ensemble through an audition when I was in Primary One (2020).
+However, due to COVID-19, all activities for lower primary students were put on hold.
+I rejoined in Primary Three (2022), this time as part of the Senior String Ensemble in the First Violin section.
+That same year, we performed at the Singapore Youth Festival (SYF) Arts Presentation.

+Being part of the String Ensemble taught me how to play as a team, not just as a soloist.
+I learned the importance of listening carefully, coordinating with my teammates, and following the conductor.
+In 2024, I performed at the SYF Arts Presentation again, and we were proud to achieve a Certificate of Distinction for our performance.

+In 2024, I was given the role of Assistant CCA Leader of the String Ensemble, and in 2025, I was honoured to become the CCA Leader and Concertmaster.
+I'm grateful for the opportunity to serve in a leadership position in the music domain.
+Through this role, I’ve learned how to guide my teammates, support them, and encourage everyone to give their very best.

+### Future Aspirations

+I would like to continue playing music with an ensemble or orchestra, and to keep exploring new boundaries through chamber music.
+More importantly, I hope to share my music and bring joy to the community—especially to patients who are confined in hospitals due to illness.
+Through the power of live music and its ability to lift the spirit, I hope to support and enhance the healing process in a meaningful way.